Guatemala: Coup and civil war (1954–1996)

 The 1970s saw the rise of two new guerrilla organizations, the Guerrilla Army of the Poor (EGP) and the Organization of the People in Arms (ORPA).
 They began guerrilla attacks that included urban and rural warfare, mainly against the military and some civilian supporters of the army.
 The army and the paramilitary forces responded with a brutal counter-insurgency campaign that resulted in tens of thousands of civilian deaths.
-In 1979, the U.S. president, Jimmy Carter, who had until then been providing public support for the government forces, ordered a ban on all military aid to the Guatemalan Army because of its widespread and systematic abuse of human rights.
+In 1979, US President Jimmy Carter, who had until then been providing public support for the government forces, ordered a ban on all military aid to the Guatemalan Army because of its widespread and systematic abuse of human rights.
 However, documents have since come to light that suggest that American aid continued throughout the Carter years, through clandestine channels.

 On 31 January 1980, a group of indigenous K'iche' took over the Spanish Embassy to protest army massacres in the countryside.
 The Guatemalan government armed forces launched an assault that killed almost everyone inside in a fire that consumed the building.
 The Guatemalan government claimed that the activists set the fire, thus immolating themselves.
 However the Spanish ambassador survived the fire and disputed this claim, saying that the Guatemalan police intentionally killed almost everyone inside and set the fire to erase traces of their acts.
 As a result, the government of Spain broke off diplomatic relations with Guatemala.

 This government was overthrown in 1982 and General Efraín Ríos Montt was named president of the military junta.
 He continued the bloody campaign of torture, forced disappearances, and "scorched earth" warfare.
-The country became a pariah state internationally, although the regime received considerable support from the Reagan Administration, and Reagan himself described Ríos Montt as "a man of great personal integrity."
+The country became a pariah state internationally, although the regime received considerable support from the Reagan Administration, and Reagan himself described Ríos Montt as "a man of great personal integrity".
 Ríos Montt was overthrown by General Óscar Humberto Mejía Victores, who called for an election of a national constituent assembly to write a new constitution, leading to a free election in 1986, won by Vinicio Cerezo Arévalo, the candidate of the Christian Democracy Party.

 In 1982, the four guerrilla groups, EGP, ORPA, FAR and PGT, merged and formed the URNG, influenced by the Salvadoran guerrilla FMLN, the Nicaraguan FSLN and Cuba's government, in order to become stronger.
 As a result of the Army's "scorched earth" tactics in the countryside, more than 45,000 Guatemalans fled across the border to Mexico.
 The Mexican government placed the refugees in camps in Chiapas and Tabasco.